bring/developer-site/content/blog/abomination-stylesheet.md

     - Igor-J86
 ---

+The different browsers today are pretty forgiving when it comes to HTML markup and CSS.
+They have become good at rendering the markup, even if it‘s invalid HTML markup, causing the HTML validity to fail.
+While we should always strive to write valid HTML markup, mistakes do happen, and luckily the browsers do a pretty good job at rendering the code without breaking the layout completely.
+But, we still have invalid HTML markup, and our goal was to address these issues by making a low-level HTML markup quality assurance tool.

+The intention of such a tool is that we suddenly have continuous live testing tool for markup code across different teams / applications, with no need of additional dependencies.
+It can be included in the `<head>` of the project as a standalone stylesheet, based on the environment we want it to appear in, or import it into an existing CSS.

-## What is "abomination"?
+## Abomination
-Once in a while you come across some words or phrases that you haven‘t heard before.
-The term "abomination" was totally strange to me, and after looking it up, it was surprising that the meaning of it is:
+The term *abomination* was totally strange to me, and after looking it up, it was surprising that the meaning of it is:

 ***Something that you dislike, disapprove, or something that is regarded with disgust.***

 Huh...
 Should the thing we create show something that is disliked, disapproved or disgusting?
-Why?
-The people we work with are good and smart developers, so why should we create something that can be destructive to other developer‘s UI implementations?
+Why should we create something that can be destructive to the UI implementations we have?

-It all became clear when I realised that the intention of such a thing is not to destroy or make things uglier, but rather making certain elements in the UI "stand out" in some way, signaling that there‘s an issue there.
+It all became clear when I realised that the intention of such a thing is not to destroy or make things uglier, but rather making certain elements in the UI *stand out* in some way, signaling that there‘s an issue there.

-### What is it?
+## The power of CSS
+Over the last decade CSS has gotten pretty versatile, and the browser support for features that have been added some years ago is now great.
-It is just vanilla CSS, where we utilise the power of CSS wildcards, pseudo-class functions and nesting.
-Using these techniques we can make certain CSS definitions based on semantic HTML markup, and address the issues that arise with invalid HTML markup by making those elements "stand out" and become eye catching.
+We can now make use of all the nice features CSS offers, and utilise the power of CSS wildcards, pseudo-class functions and nesting.
+Using these techniques we can make very specific CSS selectors targeting the invalid HTML markup, and showing the issue by making those elements eye catching.

+## Invalid markup
+Some of the common mistakes we do are placing `<div>` element inside `<p>` elements, an `<a>` element inside a `<button>` element (or the other way around), and the one and only; making a `<label>` without the `for` attribute or not wrapping the `<input>` element.

 ```html
 <!-- ❌ DON‘T -->